cloudacademy/ca_webinar_video_games_analysis/README.md

 ## Speaker info
 This webinar is held by Andrea Giussani, Data Scientist at Cloud Academy.
-You can reach him out at [:email:](andrea.giussani@cloudacademy.com), and you can follow him either on his :rocket: [blog](https://andreagiussani.github.io/the-long-beard-blog/) or via [GitHub](https://github.com/andreagiussani).
+You can reach him out at [:email:](andrea.giussani@cloudacademy.com), or you can follow him on his [:rocket: blog](https://andreagiussani.github.io/the-long-beard-blog/).

 ## Setting Up the Google Colab Environment